 Hi, I’m M.

-I’m a mother of two boys, both neurodivergent, both extraordinary in ways that the world doesn’t always know how to hold.
-I’m also late-diagnosed autistic and gifted — twice exceptional — which means I spent most of my life feeling like I was too much and not enough at the same time, without understanding why.
+I’m a mother of two boys, both neurodivergent, both extraordinary in ways the world doesn’t always know how to hold.
+I’m also late-diagnosed autistic and gifted.
+Twice exceptional.
+It means I spent most of my life feeling like I was too much and not enough at the same time, without understanding why.

+I can’t talk to save my life.
+Writing is how I think, how I process, how I find out what I actually believe.
 I didn’t set out to write a blog.
-I set out to survive a particularly hard season of parenting, and writing was what kept me honest with myself.
+I set out to survive a particularly hard season of parenting.
+The writing kept me honest.

 My eldest is gifted and intense.
 He can lose himself for hours in something he loves, then come apart completely over something that looks small from the outside but never is.
 My youngest lives with selective mutism and deep anxiety.
-He feels everything — the faintest shift in tone, the smallest hint of disapproval — and carries it in his body long after the moment has passed.
+He feels everything.
+The faintest shift in tone.
+The smallest hint of disapproval.
+He carries it in his body long after the moment has passed.

 Parenting them has broken open every assumption I ever had about what children need, what “good parenting” looks like, and who I thought I was.
 It’s also the reason I eventually recognised my own neurodivergence.
 I went looking for answers for them and found myself in every page I read.